-The compiling and linking of the C++ portions of OOMMF software are guided by the application pimake (Sec.
+The compiling and linking of the C++ portions of OOMMF software are guided by the application pimels (Sec.
+16.8) ("Platform Independent Make") which is distributed as part application pimake (Sec.
 16.8) ("Platform Independent Make") which is distributed as part of the OOMMF release.
 To begin building OOMMF software with pimake, first change your working directory to the root directory of the OOMMF distribution: